-I knew arriving into Juneau, Alaska would be pretty cool but I was not prepared for a crystal clear day and mountains for as far as the eye could see.
-I don’t know what it is about mountains but they call to me.
-They invite me to explore and adventure with them.
-In that moment, I knew Juneau was going to be a special place.
+I knew arriving in Juneau, Alaska would be pretty cool but I was not prepared for a crystal clear day and mountains for as far as the eye could see.
+I don’t know what it is about mountains but they call me.

 Have you ever arrived somewhere and it just felt right?
-This is how Juneau was for me.
-The smallest of the 3 major cities in Alaska, Juneau holds on to the title of capital city but the real wonders lie in the setting of the city.
+This is how the attractions in Juneau were for me.
+The smallest of the 3 major cities in Alaska, Juneau holds on to the title of the capital city but the real wonders lie in the setting of the city.

 Related Article: 19 Photos That Prove Juneau is More Than Just a Cruise Stop